 Manual lymphatic drainage

-Manual lymphatic drainage is a gentle, slow therapeutic massage designed to stimulate the circulation of lymph throughout the body, facilitating the removal of excess fluids and metabolic waste products to the lymph nodes.
+Manual lymphatic drainage is a gentle, slow therapeutic massage designed to stimulate the flow of lymph throughout the body, facilitating the evacuation of excess fluids and metabolic waste to the lymph nodes.

-This technique is particularly beneficial in cases of venous or lymphatic insufficiency, diagnosed by examinations such as echo-doppler or lymphoscintigraphy.
-Common symptoms include swelling, pain and heaviness in the legs, often more pronounced at the end of the day.
+This technique is particularly beneficial in cases of venous or lymphatic insufficiency, diagnosed by tests such as Doppler ultrasound or lymphoscintigraphy.
+Common symptoms include swelling, pain and a feeling of heaviness in the legs, often more pronounced at the end of the day.

-Lymphatic drainage is also recommended after breast cancer surgery, as the surgery can disrupt the function of lymphatic vessels, increasing the risk of arm swelling.
-This precaution is particularly important after total breast removal.
+Lymphatic drainage is also recommended after breast cancer surgery, as surgery can disrupt the functioning of the lymphatic vessels, increasing the risk of swelling in the arm.
+This precaution is especially important after total breast removal.

-This therapy is suitable for a variety of people, including those suffering from edema, lymphedema and post-traumatic edema, varicose veins, inflammation (e.g. after a sprain), lymphatic system dysfunction or water retention problems.
+This therapy is suitable for a variety of people, including those with edema, lymphedema and post-traumatic edema, varicose veins, inflammation (e.g. after a sprain), lymphatic system dysfunction or fluid retention problems.